 Will I be evicted if I do not pay my rent?

-If your rent account continues to fall into serious rent arrears and you do not comply with the agreement to pay, there is the possibility that you could be evicted.
+However, if your rent account continues to fall into serious arrears and you do not comply with any repayment agreements in place, there is the possibility that you could be evicted.